 A special type of distortion correction once built into DxO Optics Pro but now built into the separate DxO ViewPoint application.
 It fixes the distortion usually seen with wideangle lenses where objects near the edge of the frame appear disproportionately wide – it’s most obvious with human figures.

-This is where straight lines near the edge of the picture appear to bow inwards.
+A type of distortion (lens aberration) where straight lines near the edge of the picture appear to bow inwards.
 It’s not as common as barrel distortion, but you do see it quite a lot with telephoto zoom lenses when the lens is set to its maximum focal length.
-You may not notice it with many types of subject, but […]
+You may not notice it with many types of subject, but it can apply distortion correction with software later anyway.